-Confronting addiction can be difficult for both the addict and their loved ones.
+Confronting someone about there drug addiction can be difficult for both the addict and their loved ones.
 While addicts are often reluctant to admit they have a problem, the people around them can usually recognize the signs of addictive behavior.

 By taking action and confronting compulsive behaviors, such as drug addiction or alcohol addiction, you can help your loved one to admit they have a problem and begin the path to recovery.

 To effectively confront drug addiction or any other type of compulsion, you’ll need to undertake a fair amount of research.
 By gaining an understanding of addiction, you’ll have a great insight into what the addict is experiencing.